Make-School-Courses/FEW-1.1-Web-Foundations/10 - JavaScript Scope and This/README.md

-# Lesson Title
+# JavaScript Scope and This

-HTML is the structural foundation for all web applications.
+Scope describes where variables and functions can accessed.

-There are a few rules to writing good HTML.
+This is a keyword that holds a reference to current owner of an object.

 ## Learning Objectives/Competencies

-1. Identify tags, elements, and attributes
+1. Use this to create DRY code
-1. Define tags, elements, and attributes
+1. Identify the scope of a variable or a function
-1. Write quality semantic HTML
+1.

 ## Initial Exercise

-- Think pair share: "what is html" where have you seen it before.
+-

 ## Overview/TT I